 Area (ha): 0,2

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 Last Updated: June 19, 2019

 Looking to broaden your horizons?
 Come and join us in Romania near the Black Sea, where time stood still, life and food is good, the sun is shining and people are extremely hospitable!

-ACCOMODATION: You can sleep in the house or if you prefer, in a tent on the premises.
+ACCOMODATION: You can sleep in the house or if you prefer, in a caravan (we have one) or tent on the premises.
 The clay house is primitive but comfortable: cool in the summer and heated when cold with a traditional woodstove.
 There is a hot shower and a fully equipped kitchen.
 Do not forget to bring your bathing suit and towel as sunbathing may be possible from the end of April till the end of October (swimming possibly from May on, weather permitting).

 WIFI: We have a good functioning WiFi.

 ANIMALS: Cats, a friendly dog and chickens of the neighbours may be around in the garden.
 As I am planning to put beehives in the back of the garden for beekeeping, they may be there when you arrive.
 They will generally not harm you at all, but if you are seriously allergic to bees, please take the proper precautions.

 FOOD: We love home cooking.
 We’ll provide you with 3 meals a day, let you taste local delicacies and indulge you regularly in traditional (mainly healthy) Romanian homemade food of the season with pure, local ingredients.
 Our neighbour is a traditional fisherman, and he provides us often with his catch of the day.
 Little shops are nearby, if you wish to buy something extra, and we have some authentic markets nearby that add up to the ‘couleur locale’.